awslabs/rhubarb/README.md

 2. Process each chunk separately
 3. Combine the results from all chunks

+Note: The sliding window technique is not yet supported for document classification.
+When using classification with large documents, only the first 20 pages will be considered.

 For more details, see the [Large Document Processing Cookbook](cookbooks/2-large-document-processing.ipynb).- ✅ Document Classification with vector sampling using multi-modal embedding models
 - ✅ Logs token usage to help keep track of costs